 However, I personally do not wear this footwear, because when I train indoors I prefer the light weighted fabric version.

-And outdoors I have to admit that I prefer a more “chic” version.
-(Ok, I am really a girl!)
+And outdoors I have to admit that I prefer a more “subtle” version.
 But I usually bring my children to their daycare and practice in the park after that.
-I simply do not like to wear “fighting” shoes when going to a kindergarten!
+I simply do not like to wear “fighting” shoes when going to primary school!
 So for practicing in the park etc. these are my best Tai Chi shoes:

 Now you might wonder: why can’t I wear normal athletic shoes to practice Taijiquan and Qi Gong?
 If you really need a lot of foothold it might even be an option in the very beginning.
 But with such thick soles it is not quite possible to role your feet.
 You are simply not that sensitive with a thick layer of rubber clasping around your feet and toes!